Skip to main content

 terminal

-A reference of the Spawn API and types are shown below.
+The following is a reference of the Spawn API and types.
 The real types have complex generics to strongly type the Subprocess streams with the options passed to Bun.spawn and Bun.spawnSync.
-For full details, find these types as defined bun.d.ts.
+For full details, see bun.d.ts.